TEXT OR CALL US (786) 808-1059

 Option 4: Rideshare (Use with Caution)

 Uber and Lyft are available during race weekend, but surge pricing during peak times can push fares significantly higher than normal.
 Getting a ride after the race is an even bigger problem: with tens of thousands of fans exiting simultaneously, wait times stretch to 45–90 minutes and ride cancellations are common.
+With a thunderstorm forecast for Sunday, expect that pattern to be even more aggressive.
 A pre-booked private transfer eliminates all of that uncertainty.

 Option 5: Helicopter Transfer

 For the ultimate arrival experience, helicopter transfers are available from MIA, Opa-Locka Executive Airport (OPF), and FLL.
 HeliFlite is the official helicopter partner of the Miami F1 Grand Prix.
 This option is on the pricier side and has limited availability, but it’s unmatched for speed.
+One important caveat for Sunday: if lightning enters the area, helicopters are grounded along with the medical chopper, so always have a ground transfer backup.
 Pair your helicopter arrival with a Shuttle D’Luxe ground transfer to complete the VIP experience.

 Arriving from the airport or your hotel?
 We’ll get you to the grid on time—guaranteed.